Mihai-Portfolio/osTicket-prereqs/README.md

-Once you create the PHP folder in the (C:)Drive, go to Downloads > Installation Files > php-7.3.8-nts-Win32-VC15-x86.zip and extract the file into your newly created PHP folder in your (C:)Drive.
-Next, install VC redist.x86.exe, and MySQL 5.5.62-win32.msi.
+Once your PHP folder is created, go to Downloads > Installation Files > php-7.3.8-nts-Win32-VC15-x86.zip and extract the file into your newly created PHP folder in your (C:)Drive.
+Next, go back to installation files and install VC redist.x86.exe, and MySQL 5.5.62-win32.msi.
 When installing MySQL, do a typical setup and a standard configuration.
 Keeping a simple password for this tutorial is best for the first few times.
 I recommend using Password1 as your root password when setting up MySQL.

 ![image](https://github.com/user-attachments/assets/3219d292-d096-4681-9ba5-68dfcb180185)

 Open IIS as an admin and register PHP within IIS.
 To register PHP, click PHP manager and Register new PHP version under PHP setup.
-Once the Register new PHP version window pops up, click the three dots and go to File Exploprer > This PC > Windows (C:) > PHP > php-cgi.
+Once the "Register New PHP version" window pops up, click the three dots and go to File Exploprer > This PC > Windows (C:) > PHP > php-cgi.
 Go back to IIS and restart the server in.
 To do that, click osTicket under connections, and click restart which can be found under manage server.

 ![image](https://github.com/user-attachments/assets/d61b5d26-03e8-486f-8e9e-0ac609cf284e)
 ![image](https://github.com/user-attachments/assets/5e574c2c-896d-46fd-82df-be5b8c60581b)

-Open osTicket-v1.15.8 from your downloads and drag the upload folder into File Explorer > This PC > Windows (C:) > inetpub > wwwroot.
+Open osTicket-v1.15.8 from your downloads and drag the upload folder into your wwwroot folder.
+To do this, go to File Explorer > This PC > Windows (C:) > inetpub > wwwroot.
 Once the upload folder has been moved to wwwroot, rename it to osTicket.
 Be sure to restart the server.
 Under connections, click Sites > Default Web Site > osTicket.
 Under Manage Folder on the right side, click Browse *:80(http).
 This will take you to the osTicket Installer page.

 ![image](https://github.com/user-attachments/assets/520a8632-6944-473d-8110-970c112912bb)
 ![image](https://github.com/user-attachments/assets/fa578f4f-e932-48ca-bd8b-6e5a1730332c)